-- 20.28 As a minimum, feeder funds themselves should be identified in accordance with the guidance in Part I, Chapter 5. - 20.29 Where there are feeder funds, the assets/money held by the master fund will be owned by them.
-The feeder funds will be investors in the unregulated fund, and a firm should consider whether, under the ML Regulations or based upon its risk-based approach, the identity of the investors in the feeder funds needs to be verified, as Relevant Investors/beneficial owners.
+20.31 As a minimum, feeder funds themselves should be identified in accordance with the guidance in Part I, Chapter 5.

+20.32 Feeder funds will own the assets/money held by the master fund.
+As the feeder funds will be investors in the fund, a firm should consider whether, under the ML Regulations or based upon its risk-based approach, the identity of the investors in the feeder funds needs to be verified, as Relevant Investors/beneficial owners.